ga4gh/refget/docs/decision_record.md

 For use cases that require determination of whether two sequence collections differ only in element order, option A will not provide an answer based on digest comparison alone.
 Instead, the query will be required to use the compatibility API, which means retrieving the contents of the array to compare them.

-Therefore, to answer this 'order-equivalence' question will require a bit more work than if unordered digests were available; however, this functionality can be easily implemented on top of the basic functionality in a number of ways.
-And at the end of the day, the compatibility function is not particularly onerous of a calculation anyway.
+Therefore, to answer this 'order-equivalence' question will require a bit more work than if unordered digests were available; however, this functionality can be easily implemented on top of the basic functionality in a number of ways, which we are continuing to consider.

 ## 2023-02-08 - Array names SHOULD be ASCII